 Physical & Mental Health

-All students are reviewed by a medical and mental health review team; where indicated, wellness plans are created collaboratively prior to travel to support any participants with specific needs while on program.
+All student health forms are reviewed by The Experiment’s physical and mental health team; where indicated, wellness plans are created collaboratively prior to travel to support students with specific needs while on program.
 The Experiment’s disability services are available to students, and special accommodation arrangements can be provided as needed.